vitiral/artifact/README.md

 ## Stability
 Artifact is 1.0 software with a strong commitment to backwards compatibility.
-The 1.0 release is the "open source" release -- artifact is definitely ready for open source projects.
+The 1.0 release is the "open source" release.
+Artifact is ready for projects of any size to use it as their defacto design documentation tool, but the external tooling may still be lacking for enterprise customers.

 The 2.0 release will focus on stabilizing the library for external tooling.
 This will position artifact for integration with industry tools such as JIRA and external regression test tracking software.
+I am currently seeking enterprise support, please consider [supporting this project on patreon][5].

 The following are stable APIs that should always remain backwards compatible:
 - Artifact `.toml` files.
 Features may be *added*, but should not be removed.